 What should I do if I take TABLETS for my diabetes?

-• Dapagliflozin / Canagliflozin / Empagliflozin should be stopped on the day of surgery and restarted once eating and drinking.
+- Dapagliflozin / Canagliflozin / Empagliflozin should be stopped the day before surgery or at the start of your bowel prep regimen and restarted 2 days after surgery once eating and drinking.

 What should I do if I take INSULIN for my diabetes?

 • If you take long / intermediate acting insulin (Lantus, Levemir, Tresiba, Humulin I, Insulatard), the dose of this may need to be reduced prior to surgery.
 This is often by 20% but your surgical or diabetes team will advise you.

 • If you take short acting insulin (Novorapid, Humalog, Actrapid), you may need to miss a dose of this if you miss a meal before your surgery.

 Plan for my surgery (for you to complete)

 Date of my surgery:

 Brought my supplies of pumps/needles/tablets: yes (tick box)

 Brought my hypo supplies with me: yes (tick box)

 Contact number for my diabetes team: